 You Might Also Like: Under $100 Workout Clothes

 3. Cut out unhealthy snacks.
-Dave and I recently went through and cleaned out our snack cupboard and ended up throwing away most of the junk food.
-At first glance, it seemed impossible.
-But then we realized how long half of the stuff had been in there, and that we didn’t actually need most of it.
-We narrowed it down to one or two snacks we would keep in the house, but vowed not to eat them on a daily basis.
+Occasionally I’ll go through our snack cupboard and purge the least healthy of the snacks.
+At first glance, it seems impossible.
+But then I realize how long half of the stuff has been in there, and that we don’t actually need most of it.
+We narrow it down to one or two snacks we keep in the house but vow not to eat them on a daily basis.

 4. Get more sleep.
 For many of us, this is easier said than done.
 I have a difficult time falling asleep at night, and often don’t find myself very tired until quite late.
 But we should all be making a real effort to get closer to 7-8 hours of sleep each night!
 I’m someone who needs sleep, unlike many who can survive on just a few hours.
 Seriously, I physically can’t do it!

 5. Cook your meals at home.
 It’s amazing the calorie difference between a meal cooked at home and a similar meal eaten at a restaurant.
-There are so many extra calories snuck into restaurant meals, and we often end up eating more sides, drinking more alcohol or soda, etc. Plus, cooking at home will be great for your bank account!
+There are so many extra calories snuck into restaurant meals, and we often end up eating more sides and drinking unhealthy drinks like soda or alcohol.
+Plus, cooking at home will be great for your bank account!

 You Might Also Like: How to Stay Healthy at a Desk Job

 8. Write it all down.
 Keeping track of my health and fitness has been super beneficial for me.
 I use an app called MyFitnessPal to track my food and workouts each day, and it really allows me to stay accountable and keep track of how I’m doing.
 When it comes to striving for a healthier lifestyle, consistency and accountability are key.